digitalquery/wp-vagrant/provisioning/README.markdown

-# Vagrant Box with Ubuntu 14.04, Nginx, MySQL and PHP-FPM,
+# Vagrant Box with Ubuntu 14.04, Nginx, MySQL and PHP-FPM

 A Vagrant setup to create an Ubuntu 14.04 (Trusty) virtual machine with Nginx, MySQL and PHP for WordPress development.